 In this case, fidget rings can provide your hands with something else to do to help break bad habits.
 Whenever the user feels like they want to engage with their destructive habits, they can play with their fidget ring instead.

-Dr. Carol Claflin, a developmental psychologist that writes for Therapy Shoppe, defined various groups of people that are more prone to fidgeting.
+Dr. Carol Claflin, a developmental psychologist that writes for Therapy Shoppe, defined various groups of people that might benefit having a fidget tool, like fidget jewelry.

 The first group of people Dr. Claflin identified in her piece on fidget tools were children and adults who are diagnosed with ADHD.